|Home||Projects||Public Events||Staff||Students||Social Media|

 - Challenging dominant paradigms of policy and theorizing

-When the UFC@DUT was constituted, a workshop was held with key potential actors in the Centre to determine what themes would hold the centre together.
+When the Urban Futures Centre was constituted within the Durban University of Technology, a workshop was held with key potential actors in the Centre to determine what themes would hold the centre together.
 These themes were determined based on current debates within urban centres both nationally and internationally, as well as based on the more localised urban dynamics of Durban as the city that hosts the centre.

-The projects that the UFC@DUT undertakes ‘fit’ with at least one of these identified themes.
+The projects that the UFC undertakes ‘fit’ with at least one of these identified themes.
 Project choices are determined by their resonance with the guiding principles of the Centre.

 Urban safety and risk management

 Perceived and real safety are fundamental to the health of any city.
 Safety, in the view of the UFC@DUT, does not, however, only pertain to physical safety.
 It also includes the risk management and securitisation of health, food, energy and water.